Solution #1: Recover Pictures from Recently Deleted Folder (Photos App)

 - Launch Disk Drill.

-- Click the Recover button next to your iPhone.
+- Click the Search for lost data button next to your iPhone.
 Disk Drill may ask you for your iPhone’s encryption password.
 Without it, you won’t be able to recover photos from your iPhone’s encrypted storage.

 - Wait for Disk Drill to analyze your iPhone.